purva-m04/Hospital-Management-System-Using-Java-Swing/README.md

 6. **Future Updates**:
 Currently, data persistence is not implemented, but future versions will include a database to store data permanently.

+# Instructions to Run the Code

+1. Save the file as `HOSPITALMGTGUI.java` using Notepad (or any text editor).
+2. Open the Command Prompt (CMD).
+3. Navigate to the directory where you saved the `HOSPITALMGTGUI.java` file using the `cd` command.
+4. Compile the code using the following command: javac HOSPITALMGTGUI.java java HOSPITALMGTGUI
+5. Run the Code